 Dr. Theodore Williams began mentoring undergraduate students in the late 1950's at Wooster College (Ohio) as a member of the chemistry department faculty.
-The independent study program he implemented has resulted in thirty-four individuals earning doctorates in SMET.
+The independent study program he implemented has resulted in 34 individuals earning doctorates in STEM.
 A summer research program for undergraduate students has resulted in seven medical doctors and another seventeen doctorate degrees.
 In addition, Williams has developed and implemented programs for junior high school girls in science (100 students participate annually), a targeted career development program, high-school student mentoring (about 25 students annually) and provided science workshops to elementary schools.
 He has also served as the research advisor for many students.

 Williams adopted a very personal style of advising in the early part of his career, as was feasible with the small number of minority students at Wooster College.
 His method of advising has changed with his increased expertise and with changing circumstances, including an increased number of minority students.